kartonfarkas/api_docs/source/use_cases/transactional_emails/data_from_external_events.rst

 3. Check the Result
 -------------------

-Check whether an email was sent successfully:
+Find out whether an email was sent successfully:

 * Check with a test contact if the ‘Welcome email’ has arrived – it should be delivered within seconds.
 * Use the Suite UI to check if an email was sent.
 In the Analysis module in the Emails page you can see that the